 TOKYO Sky Tree ®

-TOKYO Sky Tree is the tallest TV tower in the world with a height of 634 meters, which is visible from all around Tokyo.
+TOKYO Sky Tree was built in 2012 as the world's tallest self-supporting communications tower with a height of 634 meters.

 The observatories floors from 340 meter to 445 meter are designed in a way that you can enjoy a 360 degree view of Tokyo, including even its suburbs.